Archives

 Östermalm Market Hall

-The original color scheme and decorative details have been restored.
+The original colour scheme and decorative details have been restored.
 Photo: Åke E:son Lindman

 Östermalm Market Hall